 Hair Growth Supplements vs Medication

-Hair growth supplements are usually made up of a combination of vitamins and minerals believed to play a role in non-scarring alopecia or hair loss.
+Hair growth supplements are made up of vitamins and minerals that support hair structure and healthy hair growth.

+They’re often marketed as a natural way to improve hair thickness, shine, or growth.
 While these supplements for hair growth don’t usually contain active ingredients, they contain vitamins and minerals to address potential vitamin deficiencies that may contribute to hair loss or brittle hair.
+Dietary supplementation can help if hair loss is due to nutritional gaps, but it won’t reverse genetic thinning.
+Supplements can promote hair health by supporting follicle function and improving overall hair quality, but they cannot reactivate inactive follicles or reverse pattern baldness.

 Common Hair Growth Supplements

-The list of off-the-shelf hair growth supplements is about as long as Rapunzel’s braid and, like her tresses, it keeps growing.
-But most are made up of the same combination of vitamin and minerals in roughly the same doses.
+The list of off-the-shelf hair growth and thickness supplements is about as long as Rapunzel’s braid and, like her tresses, it keeps growing.
+But most are made up of the same combination of vitamins and minerals in roughly the same doses.
+These products often focus on delivering essential nutrient blends intended to support healthy hair, but results vary depending on underlying causes.

 Let’s break down the most common supplement ingredients and see how they really shape up in the medical research and trials.